epfml/disco/README.md

 # DeAI - Decentralized Collaborative Machine Learning

 DeAI enables collaborative and privacy-preserving training of machine learning models.
+DeAI offers both decentralized and federated learning.
 DeAI is easy-to-use mobile & web code.
 DeAI supports both federated and distributed learning.
-The latest version (without the federated option) of DeAI is currently running on the following link, [directly in your browser](https://epfml.github.io/DeAI/), for mobile and desktop:
+The latest version of DeAI is currently running on the following link, [directly in your browser](https://epfml.github.io/DeAI/), for mobile and desktop:

   :rocket: https://epfml.github.io/DeAI/ :rocket:

- We will soon add the federated option to the aforementioned link!

 **Key Question:** Can we keep control over our own data, while still benefitting from joint collaborative training with other participants? - or - Can we train an ML model which is equally good as if all data were in one place, but respect privacy?

 **Decentralized learning:** makes this possible, following the same principles as in **federated learning**, but going one step further by removing any central coordinator.
 DeAI only uses [peer2peer](https://peerjs.com/) communication, while keeping your data local at all times.
 It puts users in control of the entire collaborative training process, without a central point of failure.
 We support all modern deep learning architectures running on device (currently via [TF.js](https://www.tensorflow.org/js)).